County seat: Canada

 In Canada, the provinces of Ontario, Quebec, New Brunswick, Prince Edward Island, and Nova Scotia have counties as an administrative division of government below the provincial level, and thus county seats.
-In the provinces of Prince Edward Island, New Brunswick, and Nova Scotia, the term "shire town" is used in place of county seat.
+In the eastern provinces of Prince Edward Island, New Brunswick, and Nova Scotia, the term "shire town" is used in place of county seat.

 China

 County seats in China are the administrative centers of the counties in the People's Republic of China.
 They have existed since the Warring States period and were set up nationwide by the Qin dynasty.
 The number of counties in China proper gradually increased from dynasty to dynasty.
 As Qin Shi Huang reorganized the counties after his unification, there were about 1,000.
 Under the Eastern Han dynasty, the number of counties increased to above 1,000.
-About 1400 existed when the Sui dynasty abolished the commandery level (郡 jùn), which was the level just above counties, and demoted some commanderies to counties.
+About 1,400 existed when the Sui dynasty abolished the commandery level (郡 jùn), which was the level just above counties, and demoted some commanderies to counties.

 In Imperial China, the county was a significant administrative unit because it marked the lowest level of the imperial bureaucratic structure; in other words, it was the lowest level that the government reached.
 Government below the county level was often undertaken through informal non-bureaucratic means, varying between dynasties.
 The head of a county was the magistrate, who oversaw both the day-to-day operations of the county as well as civil and criminal cases.

 The current number of counties mostly resembled that of the later years of the Qing dynasty.
 Changes of location and names of counties in Chinese history have been a major field of research in Chinese historical geography, especially from the 1960s to the 1980s.
 There are 1,355 counties in mainland China out of a total of 2,851 county-level divisions.